-Atmospheric forcing data were provided by NASA Modern Era Retrospective-Analysis for Research and Applications (MERRA) products (Bosilovich 2008).
-This reanalysis program has the specific goal of improving water cycle processes and features while taking advantage of modern satellite era datasets.
-MERRA covers the period 1979-present, on a 2/3° longitude by 1/2° latitude global grid.
+Atmospheric forcing data were provided by the National Aeronautics and Space Administration (NASA) Modern Era Retrospective-Analysis for Research and Applications (MERRA) products (Bosilovich 2008; Bosilovich et al. 2008, 2011; Cullather and Bosilovich 2011; Rienecker et al. 2011; Robertson et al. 2011).
+This reanalysis program has the specific goal of improving the representation of water cycle processes and features within the analyses while taking advantage of modern satellite era datasets.
+MERRA covers the period 1979present, on a 2/3° longitude by 1/2° latitude global grid.
 Surface atmospheric forcing variables are available hourly.
 The analysis assimilates a wide range of satellite observations in addition to more conventional radiosonde, dropsonde, aircraft, and surface observations.
 Bosilovich et al. (2008) analyzed precipitation outputs from an early version of the MERRA reanalysis system, and concluded the MERRA precipitation fields were an improvement over the previous generations of reanalyses.